Cross Currents Sea Kayaking

 The Kiptopeke Symposium routinely is a fabulous event - people love it!
 There are several reasons for all the positive reviews including:

-• the mix of participants, who come from 10 -12 different states, some as far away as Tennessee, Texas, California, Florida and Canada!
+the mix of participants, who come from 10 -12 different states, some as far away as Wisconsin, Ohio, Florida and Canada!

 We will be offering the most popular courses from past years, plus some new ones.
 The range of courses will provide great opportunities for paddlers of all skill levels.
 The courses include: